 These efforts have produced challenging initiatives to improve the exchange of knowledge among specialists about both the physical processes involved in overtopping scenarios and the preventive measures required to protect critical infrastructures such as dams or fluvial levees.
-Thus, the European Club (EURCOLD) of the International Committee on Large Dams (ICOLD) is planning to launch an International Working Group on Overflowing and Overtopping Erosion (IWGOOE) which will be hosted by the European Club of ICOLD and will be structured according to the following topics:
+Thus, the European Club (EURCOLD) of the International Committee on Large Dams (ICOLD) launched an international working group termed European Working Group on Overflowing and Overtopping Erosion (EWGOOE) which is hosted by the European Club of ICOLD and is structured according to the following topics:

-The IWGOOE will be officially presented in the next ICOLD Annual Meeting that will be held in Ottawa in June 2019.
-The intention of the IWGOOE is to adopt Protections 2020 as the first meeting of the working group.
+The EWGOOE was officially presented in the ICOLD Annual Meeting that was held in Ottawa in June 2019.
+The intention of the EWGOOE is to adopt Protections 2020 as the first meeting of the working group.
 The permanent Organizing Committee of the series of Protections seminars is thus happy to announce this new collaboration to the technical and scientific community.

 The scope of the Protections 2020 seminar will be focused on:

 - Overtopping protection systems.